mrzamaniiii/TinyML-Compression-Benchmark/README.md

 # Important Interpretation of Current Accuracy

-All currently evaluated models achieve:
+All seven currently evaluated offline models achieve:

 ```text
 100% accuracy
 ```

-on the current test split.
+on the fixed test split.

 However, the test set contains only: